dtdo90/Qwen-Math_Med-GRPO/README.md

-# Qwen 2.5 Math and Medical CoT Model with RAG & Tool Use
+# Enhanced Qwen 2.5: Math, Medical CoT, RAG & Tools

 This repository hosts a fine-tuned version of the [Qwen 2.5 3B Instruct](https://huggingface.co/Qwen) model that has undergone specialized training and enhancements for improved reasoning and real-world application.
 The model is optimized for **mathematical reasoning** and **medical chain-of-thought** tasks, and is equipped with **Retrieval-Augmented Generation (RAG)** and **tool-calling** capabilities.